woodban/LM2596-buck-converter/README.md

 # LM2596 Adjustable Buck Converter

-This repository contains the schematic for an **adjustable DC-DC buck converter** based on the **LM2596HVT-ADJ** switching regulator.
+This repository contains the schematic for an **adjustable DC-DC buck converter** based on the **LM2596HVT ADJ** switching regulator.
 The circuit efficiently steps down a higher DC voltage to a lower, adjustable output voltage.

 ---

 ##  Overview

-The LM2596 is a popular high-efficiency buck regulator capable of delivering up to **3A** output current.
+The LM2596 is a popular high efficiency buck regulator capable of delivering up to **3A** output current.
 This design includes input/output filtering, a Schottky diode for fast switching, an adjustable feedback network, and an enable pin for power control.

 ---